verrazzano/docs/content/en/docs/reference/API/OAM/LoggingTrait.md

 | `spec` |  [LoggingTraitSpec](#loggingtraitspec) | The desired state of an ingress trait. | Yes |

 #### LoggingTraitSpec
-IngressTraitSpec specifies the desired state of an ingress trait.
+`LoggingTraitSpec` specifies the desired state of an ingress trait.

 | Field | Type | Description | Required
 | --- | --- | --- | --- |